-Our professional engineers can independently assess the refractory repair scope required to meet reliability goals and ensure unnecessary repairs are avoided.
-We can also generate ‘on the spot’ technical solutions that account for site material limitations and provide engineered solutions to emergent problems within the resource constraints of the shutdown.
-Additionally, we provide future scope of works for the next shutdown.
+Our professional material and process engineers can independently assess the refractory repair scope required to meet reliability goals and ensure unnecessary repairs are avoided.
+We can generate ‘on the spot’ technical solutions that account for site material limitations and provide technical solutions to emergent problems within the resource constraints of the shutdown.
+Additionally, we provide future work scopes for the next shutdown.

 Typical industry dryout schedules assume ambient conditions, which does not effectively mitigate risk for pressurised processes.
 Additionally, these dryouts attempt to cater for all plant configurations and variations resulting in substantial inefficiencies.
 Our bespoke dryouts use proprietary software to calculate the most optimal, safe dryout by targeting your plant geometry, material properties, process environment and burner capacity.
 We have helped customers safely reduce their dryout time by over 50%.